Completing the Course Planning Worksheet

 To browse FYS titles and course descriptions, please visit Wheaton’s First-Year Seminar webpage.

 2) This is a planning tool; you will be able to make changes to your semester program after meeting with advisors during your CORE session(s).

 Step 1: English 101: all students are expected to complete an English 101 course during the first year, unless they have earned alternate credits, such as AP or IB exam credits.

 Potential English majors are strongly encouraged to enroll in English 101 for the fall semester.

-If you plan on majoring in mathematics, the sciences, or studio art, we recommend enrolling in English 101 for the spring semester.
+If you plan to major in mathematics, the sciences, or studio art, we recommend enrolling in English 101 for the spring semester.

 Please list three English 101 sections that you are interested in.
-Descriptions of English 101 course are available online at: ENG 101 Writing
+Descriptions of English 101 course are available online.

-Step 3: Major Courses, Electives and other Foundations: List here additional courses that you are interested in: these may be courses that will help you fulfill other Foundations, explore potential majors, start a Connection or pursue a new academic interest.
-List the courses in descending order of preference (first choice, second choice, third choice, and so forth).
+Step 3: Major Courses, Electives and other Foundations: List here additional courses that interest you.
+These can be courses that will help you fulfill other Foundations, explore potential majors, start a Connection or pursue a new academic interest.
+List the courses in descending order of preference (e.g. first choice, second choice, third choice, and so forth).
 Be sure to include any labs on a separate line on this form.

-In order to maximize flexibility in terms of course planning, please list at list 6 courses in this section.
+In order to maximize your options, please list at list 6 courses in this section.

-If you cannot attend the June CORE session, it is still important to complete the Course Planning Worksheet.
+If you cannot attend CORE, it is still important to complete the Course Planning Worksheet.
 You will not be at a disadvantage in terms of course selection, and you will still have an opportunity to speak with advisors.
-We will be in touch shortly about advising opportunities during the summer.